eaasi/user-handbook/source/resources/glossary.rst

   Node
       A node is one installation/instance of the EaaSI platform.
 By default, all imported or created :term:`resources<resource>` stay within their node, but :term:`environments<environment>` can be published and synced to other nodes in the :term:`EaaSI Network`.
+Nodes can contain one or multiple :term:`organizations<organization>` as decided by the :term:`node host`.

   Node Host
       Node hosts are an institutional or organizational member of the EaaSI Network.
 Each host administers at least one :term:`node`;
       it controls which of that node's :term:`resources<resource>` are synced to the rest of the EaaSI Network and which remain accessible only within the node.
-One node host could potentially run multiple nodes within the EaaSI Network; for example if they are a lead infrastructure provider in a consortium, they may provide hosting for distinct nodes for their consortial members.
+One node host may provide hosting and EaaSI services for other/multiple instutional/organizational members of the EaaSI Network by splitting the user accounts in their node using :term:`organizations<organization>`.

   Object
       The collection of files that represent the materials used to transmit, install, and/or operate :term:`software` or :term:`content`